Bedrock-OSS/bedrock-wiki/docs/concepts/biomes.md

 }
 ```

-The sub-biome *must* redeclare the `"highlands"` tag to opt in to its functionality — in this case, the addition of scattered tall grass across the surface:
+The sub-biome _must_ redeclare the `"highlands"` tag to opt in to its functionality — in this case, the addition of scattered tall grass across the surface:

-{% include filepath.html path="biomes/highlands_forest.json" %}
+<FilePath>biomes/highlands_forest.json</FilePath>

 ```json
 {